North Queensland Stadium: Association football

-Rugby Union
+Rugby union

+In February 2020, shortly before the North Queensland Stadium had officially opened, it was confirmed that Australia would play Fiji in the a Test match during the 2020 July Test window, the first rugby union Test match at the venue.
+However, due to the impacts of COVID-19, all Test matches in this period were postponed by World Rugby, and later cancelled.

-In August 2021, it was announced that on Saturday 25 September, the Springboks and All Blacks would play their historic 100th test at North Queensland Stadium.
-The game, won by New Zealand formed part of a double header at the stadium with Australia also playing against Argentina.
+In August 2021, it was announced that on Saturday 25 September, the Springboks and All Blacks would play their historic 100th Test at North Queensland Stadium.
+The game, won by New Zealand formed part of a double-header at the stadium with Australia also playing against Argentina.
 These games were part of the 2021 Rugby Championship.

 In 2023, Super Rugby club the Queensland Reds announced they would take two games to the stadium as part of their 140-year anniversary season.

-The 2023 Super W final was also held at the venue where the Queensland Reds lost 38-30 to the Fijian Drua.
+Later in the year, the 2023 Super W final was also held at the venue where the Queensland Reds lost 38–30 to the Fijian Drua.